au-ts/sel4_profiler/README.md

 sample based on different events and frequencies.
 There is a sample client that can dump packets either over serial or the network.

-Currently we have support for the imx8mm, maaxboard and odroidc4.
-More about this is discussed in later sections.
+Currently, we support armv8 platforms.
+Specifically, we have tested on the imx8mm, maaxboard and odroidc4.
+The profiler component should be SoC agnostic, however, the client is reliant on the current seL4 sDDF development.

 # Project Status
 Currently completed items: